bingyongcao/EPLAN_DEV_Wizards/README.md

 - follow the official installation guide: [EPLAN API 2026 Help Structure](https://www.eplan.help/en-us/Infoportal/Content/api/2026/Help%20structure.html)

 - after installation, one more thing you can do is binding the `F1` with `EPLAN API Help` in Visual Studio, so that you can directly open the API help by pressing `F1` when coding.

-## Template workflow

-1. Export `EPLAN_ADDIN_TEMPLATE` as a Visual Studio project template.
-2. Build `EPLAN_ADDIN_TEMPLATE.Wizard`.
-3. Add the wizard extension entry into the exported `.vstemplate` file.
-4. Copy the generated template zip into your Visual Studio 2026 template folder.
-5. Copy `EPLAN_ADDIN_TEMPLATE.Wizard.dll` into the Visual Studio `PublicAssemblies` folder.

-For the copy step, you can use `install-template.ps1` after adjusting the hard-coded paths to your local environment.

-The custom wizard currently applies these defaults when a new add-in project is created:

-- `AssemblyName` = `Company.EplAddIn.<ProjectName>`
-- Debug start action = `...\Bin\EPLAN.exe`
-- Debug start arguments = `/Variant:"Electric P8"`

 ## SVG Icon